Contact Lens Care

 Some frames are made of materials such as aluminium alloy, memory plastic, and titanium, which makes it tricky to adjust the glasses on your own.
 In fact, types of frame style such as rimless or semi-rimless can also be difficult to adjust because of fragility.
 In such cases it’s better to visit a professional to get your glasses fixed.

-Get glasses for up to 40% cheaper with Feel Good Contacts
+Glasses for up to 70% off at Feel Good Contacts

 Quick links: